Tykeson Hall at the University of Oregon

 This is the first campus building to incorporate terra cotta in eighty years, melding innovative performative façade cladding technology with a geometric color field of five custom glazes based on regional landscape tones.
 The appearance of the façade alters depending on the season and solar position, with fields of subtle color attracting the light in their own way and lending the architecture a corresponding dynamic.
 A custom Norman Cross Bond brick pattern with locally sourced clay enhances the regional connection, and a light grey mortar accentuates the diagonal in the brick pattern.
 Custom-designed stainless steel light fixtures embrace the terra cotta geometry.
 An exposed concrete building interior complements the warm character of Pin Oak wood salvaged from construction site trees for ceilings in select public spaces.

-To uphold the university’s environmental commitment to sustainability, Tykeson Hall is on course to achieve LEED v4 Gold certification.
+Sustainability is integral to the design with both high-tech and common-sense solutions.
+To uphold the university’s environmental commitment to sustainability, Tykeson Hall is on course to achieve LEED Gold certification.
 The building meets the stringent goals of the Architecture 2030 Challenge with a total energy reduction of 77% and EUI of 25 and is estimated to use 34% less energy than if built to the standard Oregon Energy Code minimum.
 This is one of the first buildings in the Pacific Northwest to integrate post-tensioned concrete slab construction with a high efficiency hydronic system, exposed thermal mass, and active chilled beams.
 In addition, outside storm water from the building’s roof collects in rain gardens to return it to the aquifer.

 Abundant daylight illuminates all work spaces with locally made and assembled high performance glazing, and low VOC materials prevail throughout.
 Enhanced connectivity with the adjacent Chapman Hall thrives due to a newly shared outdoor plaza and green space with a dynamic arrival sequence integrated into the existing university masterplan of open spaces and pedestrian pathways.